norpol/Pastaland/README.md

 * The *rename* module, to allow auth holders to change other players names
 * The *disconnect* module, to free game slots
 * The *pastanames* module, to rename unnamed players to a delicious variety of pasta.
-* The Jail module, to avoid 'Banned for no reason' topics.
+* The *speclock* module, which provides the #jail and #free commands to force a player in spectator mode.
 * The *1000-gustavo-config* file, the actual server configuration.

 ###Building